Brian Baldwin: Events

-In March 1977, Naomi Rolon, a 16-year-old white girl, was driving in Hudson, North Carolina across town to visit her father in a hospital.
-She apparently picked up Baldwin and Horsley, who were hitchhiking.
-They robbed and stabbed her, raped her, and confined her to the car.
-They drove 40 hours with her in the trunk, traveling across state lines to Monroe County, Alabama.
-Horsley went off in the car with Rolon, returning alone.
+In March 1977, Naomi Minerva Rolón, a 16-year-old Hispanic girl, was driving in Hudson, North Carolina across town to visit her father in a hospital.
+She encountered Baldwin and Horsley—both prison escapees—hours after they had escaped from a detention facility and while Rolón was experiencing car trouble.
+Rolón was overpowered and forced into the trunk of her car.
+Baldwin and Horsley then drove to Charlotte, where Rolón was raped and sodomized before being forced back into the trunk of her vehicle.

+Over the course of approximately forty hours, Rolón was held captive by both men in the trunk of her car and on two occasions, received non-fatal stab wounds when she began screaming and both opened the trunk to stab and silence her.
+The two drove through Georgia to Monroe County, Alabama.
+Horsley went off in the car with Rolón, returning alone.
 She was killed on March 14, 1977.
-The police found Rolon's body and car beside a rural road in Monroe County.
+The police found Rolón's body and car beside a rural road in Monroe County.
 The next day, March 15, the pair stole a truck in nearby Wilcox County, Alabama, where they were captured and arrested after a high-speed chase by county police.
-They both gave statements at the Wilcox County jail.
-Baldwin later said that he was beaten and tortured there, finally confessing to the murder of Rolon to end the punishment.
-Neither man was advised of his rights, including right to counsel, nor was either allowed to contact family.
+The automobile tag from the victim's car was found in the truck.

-They were taken to court in Monroe County, where Rolon had been found.
+They were taken to court in Monroe County, where Rolón had been found.
 They were each indicted for aggravated robbery and murder.
 This combination of charges amounted to capital crime; each man was thus eligible for the state's mandatory death penalty if convicted.
 The presiding judge at trial would hold a sentencing hearing to determine if there were mitigating circumstances to reduce the penalty.
 Each was tried separately.

-Horsley confessed to the murder of Rolon; he was executed for first-degree murder in 1996.
+Horsley confessed to the murder of Rolón.
+He was executed for capital murder in 1996.